l1va/telecambot/README.md

 the list of commands:

-1) /user add username  - Add user to an access list
+1) /cmd add username  - Add user to an access list

-2) /user rm username - remove user from an access list
+2) /cmd rm username - remove user from an access list

-3) /user list - show an access list
+3) /cmd list - show an access list

+4) /cmd status - show interfaces, cpu temperature, uptime.

 Should work <i>infinitely</i>.
 Otherwise - open an issue.